gnolang/blog/SCP_cohort_recap.md

 ### Student advice to getting started

 - Always use `gnodev`: Develop with the same interface end-users will see to catch issues early and save both gas and time.
 - Start small: Build a simple home realm, blog, game, or voting app.
-Shipping something functional teaches more than passive reading.
+A hands-on approach teaches more than just documentation reading.
 - Keep a HackerSpace diary: Write short daily notes about what you build, learn, or fix.
 It makes progress tracking easy and helps mentors guide you.
 - Read other's Gno code: The monorepo is full of solid, real-world examples that can accelerate your learning.
 - Ask questions early and often: Use Office Hours, PR comments, or Signal.
 Small clarifications now prevent big roadblocks later.